Meet Fletchers at the Legal Cheek UK Virtual Law Fair on 5 October 2021

 Special mention is made of Fletchers’ accommodation of its part-time LPCers: “Balancing working full time, a training contract and the LPC part time is tough.
 I am provided with great support however”.
 Another adds: “At the moment I am still studying my LPC and therefore on finishing work I have to go home and do the work for my LPC workshops.
 I never feel like it is frowned upon if I leave at 5pm and don’t stay behind”.

 Supervisors are notably down-to-earth.
 “I always feel I can approach my supervisors and be honest with them about how I am coping.
 I don’t feel concerned about going to them when I have issues or queries which is very reassuring when you’re moving around and constantly working for new people,” one Fletchers rookie reports.
 And there is a nice, “mutually supportive” vibe among trainees and junior lawyers, who enjoy a lively social life.
 “Always social events going on ran by a very dedicated social team,” explains an insider.
 These include an annual Chinese, bowling, nights out, family fun day, summer ball and a Christmas party.

-Named over the summer as one of the London Stock Exchange’s ‘1000 Companies to Inspire Britain’, Fletchers offers an interesting alternative for students who want an alternative to corporate law at a firm that is clearly going places.
+Named as one of the London Stock Exchange’s ‘1000 Companies to Inspire Britain’, Fletchers offers an interesting alternative for students who want an alternative to corporate law at a firm that is clearly going places.